3-hydroxy-3-methylglutaryl coenzyme A (HMG-CoA) reductase inhibitors, commonly referred to as statins

 Statins should not be taken during pregnancy.
 Cholesterol production is essential for normal fetal development.
 Statins decrease cholesterol production and therefore may cause birth defects.
 Women who are able to become pregnant should use birth control while taking a statin drug.
 Tell your doctor if you think you might be pregnant or you are considering becoming pregnant.
 Also tell your doctor if you are breastfeeding, as statins may cause problems for a nursing baby.

-Tell your doctor about all the medicines you take.
-Some medicines should not be taken with statins, while others may require a different dosage level.
-Examples of these include:
+Tell your doctor about all the medications you take.
+Some medications should not be taken with statins, while others may require a different dosage level.
+Examples of these include: Antifungals, such as fluconazole,

-(eg, Lanoxin)—Some statins may increase blood levels of digoxin, increasing the risk of side effects.
+or ketoconazoleImmunosuppresants, such as cyclosporineDigoxin—some statins may increase blood levels of digoxin, increasing the risk of side effectsMacrolide antibiotics, such as erythromycin or clarithromycinFibric acid derivatives, such as gemfibrozilNiacin

-or nicotinic acid—Use of this type of medicine with a statin may increase the risk of developing muscle problemsOral contraceptives/birth control pills—Some statin drugs may increase the blood levels of the hormones in birth control pills, increasing the risk of side effects.Nefazodone
+or nicotinic acid—use of this type of medication with a statin may increase the risk of developing muscle problemsOral contraceptives/birth control pills—some statin drugs may increase the blood levels of the hormones in birth control pills, increasing the risk of side effectsAntidepressants, such as nefazodone

-Talk to your doctor about the medicines that you take and whether there could be an interaction with the statin.
+Talk to your doctor about the medications that you take and whether there could be an interaction with the statin.

 Excessive amounts of alcohol combined with statin drugs can have bad affects on the liver.
 Moderation in alcohol consumption is generally defined as one drink per day for women and two drinks per day for men.